+In this guide from Roto-Rooter’s expert plumbers, get familiar with how to quickly address one of the most common plumbing problems: a clogged toilet.
 The number one tool that should be stowed beside every commode in your house is a plunger.
-With a few plunges, you can eliminate most blockage issues quickly and easily.
-However, what should be done about toilets that seem to clog constantly?
-Use these suggestions for preventing and eliminating toilet clogs:
+With just a few plunges, you can eliminate most toilet blockage issues quickly and easily.
+However, if your toilet seems to clog repeatedly even with normal use, what should you do?
+Here are a few suggestions for preventing and eliminating toilet clogs:

-- Older toilet models are extremely common in older sections of Pompano Beach.
-Unfortunately, they use a lot of water with each flush, often between 3.5 and 7 gallons per flush!
-While they may not be environmentally friendly, they sure get the job done.
-If you have a first generation eco-friendly throne that refuses to do the job, you might get a more effective flush by holding the flusher down a few extra seconds.
-By holding down the lever for five to ten seconds, water will continue to flow down the drain and help carry away the waste efficiently.
-This will cut blockage instances in half but you will also use more water than should be necessary.
-Replacing the tank parts will often give the toilet more power.
+- Older toilet models use a lot of water—as much as 3.5 to 7 gallons per flush.
+While they may not be environmentally friendly, older toilets can have fewer clogging problems due to the volume of water used with each flush.
+If you have a first generation low-flow or eco-friendly toilet that seems prone to clogs, you might get a more effective flush by holding the flusher down a few extra seconds and allowing a little more water to flow down the drain.
+This extra step will cut blockage instances in half, but you will also use more water than should be necessary.

-- Fortunately, the newest generation of ultra-efficient toilets are well-engineered and are very powerful flushers even though they only use 1.25 gallons of water per flush.
+Fortunately, the newest generation of ultra-efficient toilets are engineered for more powerful flushing even though they only use 1.25 gallons of water per flush.

 - Thinner toilet paper is important to use as much as possible.
-Thicker brands often have trouble dissolving, which easily causes clogs to form instantly.
-Quick dissolve paper products should be the only other waste that is ever flushed.
-Using the toilet to flush candy wrappers, food products, and other garbage will cause a serious blockage to form that will be extremely difficult to undo.
+Thicker, “luxurious” brands of toilet paper can provide a more pleasant tactile experience but often don’t dissolve as easily as thinner alternatives.
+Toilet paper that doesn’t dissolve quickly and thoroughly results in clogs, sometimes instantaneously.
+Quick dissolve paper products should be the only waste that is ever flushed (besides human waste, that is!).
+Using the toilet to flush candy wrappers, food products, and other garbage will cause serious blockages that will be extremely difficult to undo.

 - In the event that someone accidentally flushes something they shouldn't have, the best tool to have around besides a plunger is a plumbing snake.
-These long metal tools have a claw at the end that can be snaked the entire length of a drainage line.
-After pushing the snake to the heart of the issue, twist it quickly, and push and pull back and forth.
-This will allow the claw to grab onto the source of the problem and make it easy to pull out.
-You may need to repeat this process several times.
+These long metal tools have a claw at the end that can reach through a drainage line beyond what you can reach without a tool.
+The plumbing snake can be inserted into the drain line and twisted or agitated to attach to the clog, allowing you to pull it out.
+For serious clogs, you may need to repeat this process several times.
 Just make sure you use a snake that has a rubber sleeve over the steel cable so you don’t scratch your toilet’s porcelain finish.